palkan/gem-check/CONTRIBUTING.md

 # Contributing

-If you discover typos, have ideas for improvements or new items to add to the list, or, maybe, you want to us to remove somethig, please, feel free to open a pull request or an issue.
+If you discover typos, have ideas for improvements or new items to add to the list, or, maybe, you want to us to remove something, please, feel free to open a pull request or an issue.

 Please, try to follow these guidelines when you do so.